-I don’t believe in God or Heaven, but if I did, I would believe that Heaven must be empty.
-Courage, honesty, humility—these are all great virtues, but the greatest of all is compassion.
+Courage, honesty, and humility are all great virtues, but the greatest is compassion.
 If you don’t feel the suffering of others as you would your own, you have no compass; if you don’t look at a starving child and feel their hunger, or at someone being beaten down and feel the blows land on you, then your courage is merely strength, your honesty all too easily hurtful, and your humility without purpose.